-The National Charette Institute (NCI) at Michigan State University School of Planning, Design, and Construction and ARCdI are working together to provide to ARCdI members introductory and advanced training and certification in charrette design, implementation, consensus building, charettes for and integrative team development.
-We plan to have our first trainings ready by Fall 2021.
+The National Charette Institute (NCI) at Michigan State University School of Planning, Design, and Construction and ARCdI are working together to provide to ARCdI members introductory and advanced training and certification in charrette design, implementation, consensus building, and integrative team development.
+We plan to have our first training sessions ready by March 2022.
 NCI “is dedicated to transforming the way people work together by building capacity for collaboration by design.”
-The partnership will yield a framework that is focused on the campus-community nexus and pertinent to those stakeholders seeking to devlop their skills in this process.
+The partnership will yield a framework that is focused on the campus-community nexus and pertinent to stakeholders seeking to develop their skills in this process.
 The expectation is that the series will context work and case studies through a higher education lens. :

 - CI Charrette System™ Certificate Training: A 2.5-day training that provides the core skills for planning and running a project with full collaboration.

 - NCI Charrette Management and Facilitation™ Certificate Training: An advanced one-day training that equips charrette managers with the essential tools and techniques required to manage a fast-paced multiple-day charrette.

 Members will receive a discount on the sessions and be eligible for AIA credits.
 The NCI Training will be offered starting in March of 2022.
 Registration will open in the next few weeks, but please complete the form below if you are interested to allow us to understand demand for the program.

 Please note we have provided a bit more about the values, approach, and methodology of the Charrette process follows below:

 Everything we do at NCI comes from the learnings of hundreds of charrettes spanning 30 years of practice.
 These multiple-day charrettes, conducted in the complex and often contentious world of community planning, provide powerful strategies and techniques for efficiently co-creating innovative, achievable solutions for any government or business project.